xiongyu0523/azure-sphere-bootcamp/README.md

    `azsphere component image add --autocreatecomponent --filepath <file_path>`

    The component ID and name are retreived from the *app_manifest.json* file, since the imagepackage already have this metadata.
-You can also specifiy a name and a GUID for a component using `azsphere component create`, just make sure it should be consistent with the value in manifest.

     ![](images/component-id.png)